FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 at the prompt, and see that an array is displayed.

-To check the dimensions of any array, we can use the method shape.
+To check the dimensions of any array, we can use ``.shape``.
 We say

-.. #[[Anoop: method is a function and .shape is a tuple, so it can be named as value or something instead of the term method.]]

 ::